Kulbartsch/bars/README.md

 # bars
-A CLI tool to generate bar charts in the terminal os as a HTML snippet
+A CLI tool to generate bar charts in the terminal or as an HTML snippet

 Just started.
 Work in progress.
-Not workable yet, but stay tuned!
+Stay tuned!

+Basic version is working